 7 – Male common chimps stand at up to 5ft 8in (1.7m) and can weigh up to 150lb (70kg), but the females are a fair bit smaller.
 They are generally stocky, and have very long arms, a petite body and short legs, allowing them to walk on all fours whilst their torso is more or less upright.
 The bonobo is generally a little shorter and thinner than its ‘common’ relative, but it has longer limbs.

-8 – Chimps have black hair over most of their body, leaving just the face, palms of hands and soles of feet clear, and they are tailless.
+8 – Chimps have black hair all over most of their body, leaving just the face, palms of hands and soles of feet clear, and they are tailless.
 The exposed skin can be anything from pale pink to very dark, with older individuals generally having darker skin than younger ones.

-9 – Chimps are partly terrestrial, spending significant amounts of time on the ground during the day, but they are mostly arboreal, especially when it comes to eating and sleeping.
+9 – Chimps are partly terrestrial, spending a significant amount of time on the ground during the day, but they are mostly arboreal, especially when it comes to eating and sleeping.
 They are very agile climbers when up in the trees and find most of their main food, fruit, up there.

-10 – Mostly diurnal, chimpanzees can be active at night when there is good moonlight to see by, and they prefer to live in the tropical forests of their home country, although those forests are receding every day now.
+10 – Mostly diurnal, chimpanzees can be active at night when there is good moonlight to see by, and they prefer to live in the tropical forests of their home country, although those forests are receding everyday now.

 Image courtesy of Delphine Bruyere under Wikipedia Commons